Creating a new project¶

 plot.

-If the inductance value is changed to 200u
+If the inductance value is changed to 200u, we get discontinuous

 inductor current as shown below.